Which place is cheaper, Myrtle Beach or Saint Simons?

 Saint Simons usually gets around the same amount of rain in October as Myrtle Beach.
 Saint Simons gets 2.9 inches (73 mm) of rain, while Myrtle Beach receives 2.7 inches (68 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Saint Simons and Myrtle Beach.
-Also, most visitors come to Myrtle Beach for the shopping scene during these months.
+Many visitors come to Saint Simons in the winter for the museums, the shopping scene, and the cuisine.
+Also, most visitors come to Myrtle Beach for the shopping scene and the cuisine during these months.

 In the winter, Saint Simons is much warmer than Myrtle Beach.
-Typically, the winter temperatures in Saint Simons in January are around 53°F (12°C), and Myrtle Beach is about 45°F (7°C).
+Typically, the winter temperatures in Saint Simons in January average around 53°F (12°C), and Myrtle Beach averages at about 45°F (7°C).

 Saint Simons usually receives around the same amount of sunshine as Myrtle Beach during winter.
 Saint Simons gets 191 hours of sunny skies, while Myrtle Beach receives 180 hours of full sun in the winter.